 | CIS Controls v8 | CIS | Specific technical controls that map to CSF outcomes |

-NIST CSF 2.0 isn't about buying the most expensive security stack.
-It's about building a systematic approach to understanding, managing, and reducing your cyber risk — in a way that scales with your business and satisfies your stakeholders.
+NIST CSF 2.0 does not require buying the most expensive security stack.
+It provides a method for understanding and reducing cyber risk at a pace your business can sustain.

 Start with GOVERN.
 Know your context, assign ownership, set risk tolerance.
-Move to IDENTIFY — inventory your assets and assess your risks.
-Then build PROTECT and DETECT proportional to what you found.
-Prepare RESPOND and RECOVER so you're ready when — not if — something goes wrong.
+Move to IDENTIFY.
+Inventory your assets and assess your risks.
+Build PROTECT and DETECT proportional to what you discovered.
+Prepare RESPOND and RECOVER for incident readiness.